Master of Arts Program

 The Christendom Graduate School offers the Master of Arts in Theological

 Studies degree, which is designed to prepare students for various ministries within the Church and also for further graduate study in theology.
 Students may choose to concentrate their studies in the disciplines of Systematic Theology, Moral Theology, Sacred Scripture, Evangelization and Catechesis, Spirituality, or Consecrated Life.
-The student successfully completes a minimum of forty-two (42) graduate credits in theology, including 24 credits of core required courses, 12 credits of special required courses for his or her concentration, and 6 credits of elective courses.
+The student successfully completes a minimum of forty-two (42) graduate credits, including 24 credits of core required courses, 12 credits of special required courses for his or her concentration, and 6 credits of elective courses.
 The student may submit a thesis in lieu of six credits of electives.
 Courses for the MA program may be taken on campus or online, or by a combination of both formats.
 The student must maintain a “B” (3.0) average throughout the program.
 Candidates for the MA degree must pass a Comprehensive Exam including both written and oral portions.

 Online MA Course

 The Christendom Graduate School’s Master of Arts in Theological Studies degree is available online to distance students.
 The online courses are the same challenging courses that are taught on the Christendom campus, with the same professors.
 Many of the courses are delivered in pre-recorded, asynchronous video format which allows students to work on their courses whenever they wish.
-Several courses are also offered in live online format, allowing students to interact with the professor and with each other.
+Fall and Spring courses are also offered in live online format, allowing students to interact with the professor and with each other.
 Students may combine online courses with classroom courses in any combination that works for them.
 Many students find that attending the six-week residential Summer Course while taking online courses over the winter combines the great experience of the Christendom community with the advantage of finishing the degree in a shorter time.
 Degree requirements are the same for on-campus students and for distance students.
 At the end of their course of studies, distance students must travel to Virginia to take the comprehensive exam.
 Admissions requirements and procedures are the same for online/distance and on-campus students.
-Online students have the same easy access to academic advisement, to the graduate school administrative staff, and to the graduate school professors as on-campus students have, usually via telephone and email.
+Online students have the same easy access to academic advisement, to the graduate school administrative staff, and to the graduate school professors as on-campus students have, usually via telephone, email, and video-conferencing.
 The Christendom Libraries are committed to accommodating distance students and providing them full use of the library resources and services for their studies and research.

 Apostolic Catechetical Diploma Course